alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

 It was useful to read policies from a variety of places, and think about the challenges people face in different roles.

 In this post, I'm going to go through some of the common themes I spotted.
+These are just my initial notes: as we actually write the policy and have more conversations, I expect I'll have more thoughts.